rAlexandreViegas/Groupomania/README.md

-# <center>Groupomania</center>
+# Groupomania

 ## Introduction

 Welcome to Groupomania, my final project with OpenClassrooms!
-This project marks a significant milestone in my journey as I've successfully created a company social network called "Groupomania."
+This project marks a significant milestone in my journey as I've successfully created a company social network.

-In this project, I used Express.js for the backend while the frontend was designed with React.
+In this project, I used **Express.js** for the backend while the frontend was designed with **React**.
-For database management, I chose SQL with MariaDB and PHPMyAdmin both deployed in a Docker-Compose environment.
+For database management, I chose **SQL** with **MariaDB** and **PHPMyAdmin** both deployed in a **Docker-Compose** environment.

 As I reflect on this achievement, I see opportunities to enhance it even further by implementing the useContext and useReducer features, which will streamline data management and reduce the volume of data transmitted between components.